 If you feel motherless on Mother’s Day because you don’t have a close relationship with your mother, there’s some relief for that as well.

 First, it’s important to understand that no one, and I mean no one, has a perfect relationship with their mother.
 It’s impossible.
-The bonds are so close that you sometimes can’t help but overstep that fine line of hold me tight but let me go.
+The bonds are so close that you sometimes can’t help but overstep that fine line of hold me tight but let me be free.

-Years after my mother died, I had a revelation that only comes with age.
+Decades after my mother died, I had a revelation that only comes with age.
 My mother did the best she could with the tools she had.
-She didn’t have an idyllic childhood, and she suffered many hardships.
-She wasn’t a great mother, but she did what she could.
+She didn’t have a loving childhood and hadn’t been mothered herself.

-And unless your mother is Meryl Streep in the movie, August: Osage County, I’d bet that your mom used every tool in her emotional tool box to love you the best way she could.
+So unless your mother is Meryl Streep in August: Osage County or Joan Crawford in Mommie Dearest, I’d bet that your mom used every tool in her emotional tool box to love you the best way she could.

 In truth, none of us is truly motherless.
 We came from a womb and through the Universal wisdom that is LOVE.
 We are all blessed to have people who care for us and mother us when we need it.